Miharu Imanishi

-Miharu Imanishi (今西 美晴, Imanishi Miharu) is a former professional tennis player from Japan.
+Miharu Imanishi (今西 美晴, Imanishi Miharu) is a former tennis player from Japan.

 On 28 May 2018, she reached her highest WTA singles ranking of 187.
 On 9 September 2019, she peaked at No. 251 in the doubles rankings.
+In her career, she won six singles and six doubles titles on the ITF Women's Circuit.

 Imanishi made her WTA Tour main-draw debut at the 2014 Japan Women's Open, in the singles event.